 Yes, you will need to have a Disclosure & Barring Service check and a medical with your GP.
 We will also undertake statutory local authority checks and other enquiries with your employer/s, personal referees, counsellors and partner agencies such as Cafcass, etc.

 Will you need to look into my finances?

 We will need to consider your financial situation but just to ensure you are able to provide and care for a child into adulthood.

 As an adopter, you will gain parental responsibility for the child.
 This includes being financially responsible for them into adulthood.
 You will have the same entitlements as other parents so we would encourage you to look into whether you would be eligible to receive certain benefits to supplement your income, such as tax credits, child benefit, etc.

-Sometimes, a child’s local authority may offer financial support, for example if the child has specific or additional needs.
+Sometimes, a child’s local authority may offer financial support, for example if the child has specific or identified additional needs.
 This is usually means tested, reviewed annually and, if applicable, would be discussed with you as part of the child’s support package.

-Will you need to contact my ex-partner?
+Will you need to contact my previous partners?

 This would be done very sensitively and after a discussion with you first.